phnx-im/docs/src/spec/delivery_service.md

 ## DS state

-The DS has a database of groups indexed by their group id.
+The DS has a database of groups indexed by their group ID.
 Each group has the following pieces of data associated with it.

 TODO: The DS needs to keep old public trees around for new members.

 TODO: The DS has to keep track of indices in the user profile.

-TODO: Put domain into group id.
+TODO: Put domain into group ID.

 * **Public ratchet tree:** The public MLS ratchet tree of the group.
 * **MLS GroupInfo:** The [GroupInfo](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#name-adding-members-to-the-group) of this group.